JasonMadeSomething/ClaimVision/ideas.md

  - Notes on claims -> rollup file notes
  - Notes on rooms -> rollup items notes?
  - Notes on claims -> rollup room notes?
+ - Use the resource enums for Note types (ie. File, Item, Claim, Room).
+If I keep it updated, I can have arbitrary notes on any resource.
+ - First Time Tutorial -> Additional Endpoint(s)

+  ## Feature Table
  | Feature | Table | Field(s) | Endpoint(s) | Notes |
  | --- | --- | --- | --- | --- |
  | My Resources | Resources | Various | GET /resources | This should exist on the group level.
 Is this just a high level notes function?|